 The insurance company’s offer will sound reasonable, and the numbers they offer will probably seem “somewhat” reasonable.
 But, unless you are an expert in the field of insurance law and claims settlement, you will never know if you guess wrong.

 Then, you may find out that you have run out of money for medical treatment or that you are more seriously injured than you initially thought.
 By then, however, it is too late.
-You will have singed a document that forever bars any further claims arising from the incident.
+You will have signed a document that forever bars any further claims arising from the incident.
 Contact an experienced personal injury attorney for help dealing with your insurer – you need to know your rights.